siuyin/mecrips-stellaris-hello/README.md

 1. clockspeed.fs shows how to change clock speed between 8MHz and 48MHz.
 1. ledTgl.fs shows the use of debounce state machine.
  Also demonstrates use of mecrisp-stellaris case word.
+1. 1msSystick.fs is a reusable module to provide the initSystick word.

 ## Hardware
 1. VDDA (pin 5) and VDD (pin 16) must both be connected to 3.3V .